-- 1. No portion of any building within 25 feet of the front lot line shall exceed 15 feet in height. - 2.
-Front doors must face the nearest street. - 3.
-Exposed CMU block is not allowed as a finished material for buildings. - 4.
+- 3. Exposed CMU block is not allowed as a finished material for buildings. - 4.
 Reflective or mirrored glass is prohibited. - 5.
-Street-facing façades over 35 feet long on non-residential buildings must be designed to appear as a collection of smaller buildings.
+For lots abutting Mountain Road east of Old Town Road, street-facing façades over 35 feet long on non-residential buildings shall be designed to appear as a collection of smaller buildings by incorporating variations in massing, building height, or building material at least every 35 feet of façade length.38